corda/corda-docs/content/en/docs/corda-os/4.7/reissuing-a-state.md

 ---

-# Reissuing states: breaking transaction backchains by reissuing a state with a guaranteed state replacement

-State reissuance: breaking transaction backchains by reissuing a state with a guaranteed state replacement
+# Reissuing states

-Ability to break transaction backchains by reissuing a state with a guaranteed state replacement
+The state reissuance mechanism described on this page enables you to break transaction backchains by reissuing a state with a guaranteed state replacement.

 ## Overview